For showtimes, click here.

 Greer said, “Nobody thinks about that sort of thing, where it’s awkward or not to start two people off with a love scene.”

-While filming, Mitchum liked to appear on the set and ask, “What are the lyrics?” – his way of asking what his line were for the day.
-Jane was impressed by her co-star’s talent of easily memorizing lines beforehand so much that she tried to do the same.
-After a painful time of stumbling through a scene, she decided to never try that again – especially since Mitchum’s “talent” was just a ruse.
+During the shoot, Mitchum liked to appear on the set and ask, “What are the lyrics?” – his way of asking what his lines were for the day.
+Jane was impressed by her co-star’s talent of easily memorizing lines beforehand so much that she tried to do the same thing.
+However, after a painful time of stumbling through a scene, she decided to never try that again – especially since Mitchum’s “talent” was just a ruse.
+He memorized his "lyrics" just like everyone else.

-Greer said, “But I did throw in a few big eyes anyway.
-I couldn’t help myself.”
+“But I did throw in a few big eyes anyway.
+I couldn’t help myself," Greer said.

 Originally, her character was also supposed to wear white in the beginning and black in the end – to signify that she was “good” and then “bad”.